MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/troubleshoot-native-mode.md

 - Office 365 Identity must be enforced in the home network.
 - No Network Level Guests in the network.
 - No Group Level Guests in the network because those users do not currently map to users in AAD.
-- No (flexternal) Thread-level Guests.
+- No thread-level Guests.
 - No inactive unmapped users (for example, a user with Yammer authentication who was not deleted when they left the organization).

 All groups must be connected, which means . . .

-- Only users with Office 365 Group Creation Rights can create groups in Yammer.
+- Only users with Office 365 Group creation rights can create groups in Yammer.
 - No Yammer group can be created until we can ensure the group is connected.
-- No Unlisted (or secret) Groups or External Groups, because those groups are not currently connectable.
+- No unlisted private groups or external groups, because those groups are not currently connectable.

 ### How does a network enter Native Mode for Microsoft 365

 **New Networks**
 After December 2019, all new networks will begin in Native Mode.
-This means they will have a different feature set than existing customers as there are some existing features that cannot be supported by Azure Active Directory (AAD).
+This means they will have a different feature set than existing customers as there are some existing features that aren't supported by Azure Active Directory (AAD), and so cannot be available in Native Mode.

 **Existing Networks**
 Existing networks will be able to lock themselves in to Native Mode by using the Microsoft 365 Alignment Tool to mitigate any areas where their network is incompatible with the feature set of Native Mode.

+### What happens to users who don’t have Office 365 Group creation rights

+If your network enforces Office 365 Group creation rights, users without those rights will no longer be able to create groups in Yammer.
+We recommend that all users be able to create Yammer groups so that your entire organization can enjoy the benefits of an open, collaborative network.

 ### What about users who are not in Azure Active Directory ("AAD")

 - *Why would I have users not in AAD in my network if I enforce Office 365 Identity?*
-  Enforcing Office 365 Identity does not remove users from your network; rather, it prevents users without Office 365 identity from logging on to your network.
-Most customers who do have users in their Yammer network that are not in AAD, will find that these users have not been active in the network since Office 365 Identity was enforced for the network or, even further back. if the users weren't removed from the network when they left your organization.
+  Enforcing Office 365 Identity does not remove users from your network who left your organization prior to your organization enforcing Office 365 identity.
+Most customers who do have users in their Yammer network that are not in AAD, will find that these users have not been active in the network since Office 365 Identity was enforced for the network or, even further back.

 - *Why would some of these users have recent activity?*
   At the time a network chooses to enforce Office 365 Identity, the administrator can choose whether or not to log out all logged in users to the network.
 If your network did not force all users to log out, it is possible that some of these users have remained active enough that they've not needed to try to log in.

 - *What should I do about users who are not in AAD?*
-  The downloadable report provides information on what users in your Yammer network are not in (or mapped to an account in) Azure Active Directory.
+  The downloadable Alignment Tool report provides information on what users in your Yammer network are not in (or mapped to an account in) Azure Active Directory.
 We recommend you use the information in the report to help you decide whether these users should continue to have access to the network.
 In some cases, you may need to create a new AAD account for a user if you do wish to provide continued Yammer access to these users.
 In some cases, these accounts may be service accounts or bots, rather than specific end users.

 - *Why would a user not be in AAD?*
   There are multiple reasons why: